 Nothing hangs together quite like a cat

 neither flowers nor the moon have

 like the sun or a topaz

-Spending time on the “small” and of course by small I mean things that pass beneath our immediate observation, we connect to something grand.
-My first post on this site was about the power of small.
-From the repetition of shapes to the blocks that build into something greater.
-There is something comforting about objects.
-Neruda’s “Ode to the Plate” begins “Plate, the world’s most vital disk…” and it is, no?
-The commonality of objects, despite language, delivers us the human connection across time and geography.1
+Spending time on the “small”—and, of course, by small I mean things that pass beneath our immediate observation—we connect to something grand.
+My first post on The Examined Life was about the power of small.
+From the repetition of shapes to the blocks that build into something greater, there is something comforting about objects.2

 We go from one bed to the next

 The newborn, the afflicted,